lkowalik/Treedepth-PACE-2020-instances/README.md

 ## Instances for Heuristic Track

 The instances are in `heur` folder.
-See [descripion of all instances](heur.md) (the same information can be found in the `heur.csv` file).
+See [descripion of all instances](heur.md) (the same information can be found in the `heur.csv` file), including upper bounds on the treedepths found by PACE participants.
 The distribution of categories is as follows.

 | domain | number of instances |
 | --- | --- |